pxslip/db-studio/docs/guides/migration/node.md

 ---
-description: Learn how to migrate your data model to a new Directus project using Node.js.
+description: Learn how to migrate your data model to a new d9 project using Node.js.
 tags: []
 skill_level:
 directus_version: 9.23.0